JaydeHowell/jmhBlog/README.md

-# jmhBlog
+# Jayde Howell's Technical Blog
-A home for the blog posts that will house all of my projects and learning adventures
+Welcome to the repository for all of my technical projects, discoveries, ideas, and everything in between.